FIXTradingCommunity/fix-orchestra/README.md

 ### Code Generation for Encoding

-#### sbe
+#### orchestra2sbe

+This utility has been moved to repository [FIXTradingCommunity/fix-sbe-utilities](https://github.com/FIXTradingCommunity/fix-sbe-utilities).
-This utility creates a [Simple Binary Encoding](https://github.com/FIXTradingCommunity/fix-simple-binary-encoding) message schema from an Orchestra file.
+It creates a [Simple Binary Encoding](https://github.com/FIXTradingCommunity/fix-simple-binary-encoding) message schema from an Orchestra file.

 ### FIX Engine Provisioning